ppanko/intro-to-hpc/testJob-basic/README.md

 Setting up jobs on Quanah is easy but having a template makes it even easier.

-You can start by logging on to the cluster using [`ssh`](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md):
+You can start by logging on to the cluster using [`ssh`](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md), or by using puTTY ([here's a guide](https://mediatemple.net/community/products/dv/204404604/using-ssh-in-putty-):

 ##### Example:
 ```bash